 This tour is led by YPT’s China Tours Manager, fluent in Chinese and an expert on Maoist history!

-Our time in the commune is sandwiched between a trip to Mao’s birthplace Shaoshan, where we can see ‘red tourism’ in action and get a feel for how modern Chinese people still revere their Chairman – and a day in Beijing, where we visit Mao’s mausoleum in Tiananmen Square, the Museum of the Revolution which tells the story of Mao’s journey from Shaoshan to Beijing, and the Military Museum which concentrates on the ‘War to Resist the US and Aid Korea’, the Korean War.
+Our time in the commune is sandwiched between a trip to Mao’s birthplace Shaoshan, where we can see ‘red tourism’ in action and get a feel for how modern Chinese people still revere their Chairman – and a day in Beijing, where we visit Mao’s mausoleum in Tiananmen Square, the Museum of the Revolution which tells the story of Mao’s journey from Shaoshan to Beijing, and the Military Museum which concentrates on the ‘War to Resist the US and Aid Korea’.

-Meet your guide at 10:00 outside the main entrance to Beijing West Station to collect your tickets.
-We’ll then head into the station and grab a coffee in Starbucks and go over the orientation for the trip.
+Meet your YPT guide at 8:30am at Beijing West Railway Station (North Square) to collect your train tickets.
+We’ll then head into the railway station and grab a coffee in Starbucks and go over the orientation for the trip ahead.

-Take the High Speed Rail from Beijing West Station to Chairman Mao’s hometown of Shaoshan in Hunan province (11:43-19:10).
+Take the highspeed train from Beijing West Railway Station to Chairman Mao’s hometown of Shaoshan in Hunan province departing at 10:00am and arriving at 5:00pm.

 In the morning, we begin to explore the main parts of Shaoshan, visiting Chairman Mao’s ancestral home which is usually busy with Chinese ‘red tourists’ dressing up in Red Army uniforms paying their respects to the Chairman.